clbrge/svelte-web3/README.md

 ### Connection with other providers (ws, http, Web3Modal, Walletconnect, etc)

-To enable connection using an url string or a valid provider object (as returned by web3Modal or WalletConnect for example):
+To enable connection using an url string or a valid provider object (for example as returned by web3Modal or WalletConnect):

 ```js
 defaultEvmStores.setProvider(<ws/https or http provider url or provider Object>)